HannesOberreiter/coloss_austria_beehive/README.md

-# Coloss Austria bee colony winter mortality evaluation
+# Coloss - Austria honey bee colony winter mortality evaluation
 Code pieces, mostly R to help with the yearly bee colony winter mortality evaluation.
 This evaluation is done since 2008, by the Institute of Biology of the University of Graz.

 ***2019 Shapefiles***: Shapefiles used in survey 2018/2019